Racial uplift: History

+Historian Kevin Gaines cites Du Bois as an example of a Black leader that utilized racial uplift ideology to combat the racism evidenced by the frequent use of the phrase "Negro problem" by whites.

 The talented tenth is a primary example of racial uplift for African Americans.
 Du Bois was one of the black elites that steered the talented tenth to become prevalent and of importance.
 Struggling to make racial uplift become relevant, he believed that the black leaders that were sent out to be representatives of their community did not always return to their communities.

-Correlation with eugenics
+Connection with eugenics

-Eugenics is seen throughout the time of racial uplift due to the control that was placed on people of African American descent.
+Eugenics is seen throughout the time of racial uplift due to the control that was placed on people of African-American descent.
 Eugenics play a role in how racial uplift is viewed, which includes how people are made to think, look, and create community.
 Some African Americans, both then and now, are said to take on roles which are prevailing in other cultures, making them alter the way in which they choose to live their life.
-In W.E.B Du Bois's book, The Souls of Black Folk, he discusses his view on how African Americans are perceived both to themselves and to the ones who are around them, with the term double consciousness.
-Du Bois himself is known as the father of sociology and Pan-Africanism, the idea of all people from African descent becoming unified across the world.
+In W. E. B. Du Bois's book, The Souls of Black Folk, he discusses his view on how African Americans are perceived both to themselves and to the ones who are around them, with the term double consciousness.
+Du Bois himself is known as the father of sociology and pan-Africanism, the idea of all people from African descent becoming unified across the world.

-Other African American authors such as Nathan Hare have written books which attest to eugenics not only being seen in the African American community but also its promoter of liberation through racial uplift.
+Other African-American authors such as Nathan Hare have written books which attest to eugenics not only being seen in the African-American community but also its promotion of liberation through racial uplift.
 In Nathan Hare's The Black Anglo-Saxons, he writes about how African Americans had begun to conform with other races and abandon their own cultural identity.
 Although they are now seen as a higher class, these individuals do not engage in racial uplift to guide other African Americans to where they are.
 Like many other Nathan Hare books, this book has caused African Americans to realize that not everyone who succeeds in life is willing to come back and give to their community.
 Nathan Hare himself has written many books which deal with the concept of racial uplift and how African Americans operate in a society where eugenics exist.